 - Stomping a grounded opponent.

-- Leg sweeps are permitted as long as they strike no higher than your opponent’s ankle.
+- Leg sweeps are permitted as long as they connect no higher than the opponent’s ankle.
 (The difference between a high leg sweep and an inside crescent kick to the knee is purely semantic.)

-- Throws and joint manipulations.
-While these are uncommon occurrences, they are permitted.
-Matches which go to the ground are only stopped for high-quality takedowns.
-If the match is not stopped, the students will grapple until one of them submits or delivers a scoring strike.
+While throws and joint manipulations are uncommon occurrences in karate kumite, they are permitted.
+Matches which go to the ground are only stopped for high-quality takedowns, grabbing to submission, or delivering a scoring strike from a mounted position.

-Also, in the interest of safety, it is absolutely mandatory that all men wear groin cups while sparring.
-No exceptions, ever, for any reason.
+In the interest of safety, it is absolutely mandatory that all men wear groin cups while sparring -- with no exceptions, ever, for any reason.
 We cannot stress that enough.

 Many martial artists, particularly those on the tournament scene, will mummify themselves in foam rubber padding before sparring.
 We do not.
 Foam padding is intrinsically dangerous.
-For one, padding will throw off your sense of distancing, since your arms and legs become 1” (~2.5 cm) longer once you’ve entombed them in foam.
-The true danger though, is that foam pads give the option -- or at least the perception -- of half-heartedly, kind of striking people.
+For one, padding throws off your sense of distancing, since your arms and legs become 1” (~2.5 cm) longer once you’ve entombed them in foam.
+The true danger though, is that foam pads give the option -- or at least the perception -- of halfheartedly, "kind of" striking people.
 You can’t kind of punch someone, in much the same way that you can’t kind of pay your income tax, or kind of get arrested -- it is an all-or-nothing proposition.
-Mildly kind of punching only fosters a timid, milquetoast spirit -- which is the antithesis of karate training.
+Mildly "kind of" punching only fosters a timid, milquetoast spirit, which is the antithesis of karate training.

 The center judge will stop the kumite match if the students leave the ring.
 Driving someone out of the ring does not mean that you’ve won.
 Sparring is not a tournament contest, it is a fighting simulator.
-The ring is a teaching tool; it helps to keep students from stepping backwards, because a real opponent will just continue to drive forward, attacking with greater ferocity.
-The ring helps place students in the correct fighting mindset, where movement is primarily forward, or to the side.
+The ring is a teaching tool to help keep students from stepping backwards, because a real opponent will just continue to drive forward, attacking with greater ferocity.
+The ring places students in the correct fighting mindset, where movement is primarily forward, or to the side.
 The ring also defines sidelines, from where the other students, can study the match, and hear the lessons and advice given between rounds.